voyagecnft/voyageResources/README.md

 **Continents** - For calculating resource production of planets, the metadata value is taken and the corresponding resource is added in the wallet at the end of the week. **The floor value of the resources is provided after paying 5% tax to the host planet.**

-**Floating Continents** - Each floating continent produces resources equal to 8 continents(2 for each resource value) and does not have to pay any taxes to its host planet.
+**Floating Continents** - Each floating continent produces the dominant resource of its host planet.
+The resource production is equal to two continents on the planet producing the dominant resource.
+Owners of floating continents do not have to pay any tax to the host planets.

 **Resource Multipliers**